California Underserved and Small Producers Program (CUSP)

 California Underserved and Small Producers Program Overview

-In partnership with the California Department of Food and Agriculture, as well as multiple local partner organizations, the goal of the CUSP program is to provide outreach, informational services, and technical assistance to local producers in order to increase the number of economic and drought relief grant applications and awards.
-As well as increase awareness and access to all available resources which can provide assistance to local small and underserved producers who are struggling with the lasting effects of the COVID pandemic.
-Direct assistance is provided to farmers and ranchers who need support applying for economic relief grant programs and assistance with business planning and marketing strategies.
+In partnership with the California Department of Food and Agriculture and multiple local partner organizations, the goal of the CUSP program is to provide outreach, informational services, and technical assistance to local producers to increase the number of economic and drought relief grant applications and awards.
+As well as increase awareness and access to all available resources, which can assist local small and underserved producers struggling with the drought’s lasting effects.
+Direct assistance is provided to farmers and ranchers who need support applying for drought relief grant programs and assistance with business planning and marketing strategies.
+Another component of CUSP is to increase land access for underserved producers and ranchers looking for land rentals and to provide technical assistance during this process.

 Grant Opportunities: Economic & Drought Relief Grants